ThomasP1988/insomnia-plugin-aws-cognito-iam/README.md

 Once this is done,

-in your request, click on headers, and add a new header named "InsomniaPluginAWSIAM" and a value start to type your JSON property name (here: DEV_ADMIN) click on it.
+in your request, click on headers, and add a new header named "InsomniaPluginAWSIAM" and as value start to type your JSON property name (here: DEV_ADMIN) click on it.